Skip to main content

 Bridger Bowl Snowsports School operates out of the second floor of Saddle Peak Lodge, and it punches well above what you'd expect from a community hill.
 The First Tracks program takes kids ages 4 to 6 for 1.5-hour sessions, offered twice daily.
 These are ski-only, small-group lessons with instructors who specialize in keeping tiny humans upright and smiling. $195 gets your child a full Holiday Camp day (3.5 hours), which is the better value and includes lunch.

 Kids ages 7 to 12 can join group lessons for $215 per day (5 hours, lunch included).
 That covers beginners through intermediates, skiing or snowboarding.
 For context, a comparable group lesson at many Colorado resorts costs $250 to $350 before you've even added a lift ticket.
 Bridger's instructors aren't budget hires, either.
-Many are Bozeman locals who've been teaching here for years and genuinely love working with kids.
+Many are Bozeman locals who've been teaching here for years and love working with kids.

 Got a 3-year-old who won't stop asking?
 Private lessons start at $155 for a one-on-one hour, which is the only option for the under-4 crowd.
 For ages 4 and up, a 1.5-hour private runs $215 (you can add a second child for $55).
 Full three-hour and six-hour privates are available too, topping out at $735 for a full day with up to four participants.